corda/corda-docs/content/en/docs/cenm/1.3/config-identity-manager-parameters.md

 * **localSigner**:
-*(Optional)* Configuration of the local signer for the Identity Manager service.
+*(Optional)* Configuration of the local signer for the Identity Manager Service.
 Useful for debugging, testing or when Hardware Security Module (HSM) support is not available.

   * **keyStore**: